dominodatalab/streaming-online-learning/README.md

 <img width="484" alt="technologies_used_river_domino" src="https://user-images.githubusercontent.com/27995832/113413633-6655d280-93bb-11eb-9f0d-d9674024d465.PNG">

-## Files Descriptions
+## Repository Files Description

 The files in the reposirory are intended to achieve some data processing steps in the streams learning pipeline.

 * Set up streams generators using Kafka producer and consumers to process data as streams, create requires features for model input and output.
-Files #confluent_producer.py
+Files $confluent_producer.py$ and $KafkaConsumer.py$
-* Run model training and serving on multiples instances of Domino instances to bechnmark scalability and compute results metrics
+* Set up model training and serving on multiples instances of Domino instances to bechnmark scalability.
+The models are deployed on parallel processing operators (independent instances of Domino Platform), which listens to a mutually exclusive set of Apache Kafka topic partitions (8 partitions).
+For each sample, the data features (X) and the corresponding truth value (Y) are published to the Kafka topic.

+* Compute and store results metrics to assess operational performance : latency, throughput, model size on disk and ROCAUC.
+This is detailled in the $confluent_compute_statistics.py$ and ModelInference Class.

-* Model run to continuous train and update model weights
+* Model run to continuous train and update model weights : all models were build and continuously trained using [River](https://github.com/online-ml/river) processing incrementally each Kafka event.
+The files $_HoeffdingTreeClassifier_.py$ and $_HalfSpaceTrees_$.py compute the entire steps to deliver desired output and metrics mentionned in the results table below.

 ## Model Deployment : step to step Online Learning Pipeline